jwstegemann/fritz2-docs/StylingDSL.md

 fritz2's styling DSL does not aim to support the entirety of the CSS standard.
 Similar to [Styled System](https://styled-system.com/), it offers fast, type-safe, and themed access to the most important properties for adapting components and elements to the special requirements of any situation, and for re-composing them time and again.

 To remain as flexible as possible, values of properties can alternatively be passed as `String`s, like `width { "73%" }`.
-Also, using the `css()` function allows you set properties that are not part of the DSL as well:
+Additionally, using the `css()` function allows you to set properties that are not part of the DSL:

 ```kotlin
 ::p.styled {